-Google has historically launched the 2 generations of the Pixel on this month – a month after Apple's typical September iPhone announcements, and around the same time as Huawei's Mate series.
-That's another one to look out for in the final quarter, by the way.
-There are two dates currently being thrown around: October 4 and October 9, with the latter being reported more recently.
+Google has historically launched the 2 generations of the Pixel on this month – a month after Apple’s typical September iPhone announcements, and around the same time as Huawei’s Mate series.
+That’s another one to look out for in the final quarter, by the way.
+This year, it will be unveiled on October 9.

 A cheaper Pixel

 Google has traditionally released two Pixel variants: the regular and the plus-size XL version.
 This year, these two are expected to make a new-and-improved return, with the XL said to have a better screen than the regular version.
 More interestingly, a cheaper Pixel may be in the works, putting the number of new Pixel phones at 3 this year.
 Google is taking a page from Apple, which in the past has released a budget version alongside their standard lineup.
 Of course, the term “budget” is relative; it’s Apple after all.
 The budget Pixel 3 is rumored to ship with a mid-range Snapdragon 710 chip.

 Prices for top-tier phones have risen as competition in the lower price rungs becomes more saturated with endless releases from budget models from China.
 The iPhone X and Samsung’s Galaxy Note 9 as well as Huawei’s P20 series and Oppo’s Find X saw their respective brands set new price records.
 The question is if Google will follow suit, which given the rising prices of flagships, will feel justified – Apple and Samsung and Oppo have already shocked the world.

 The Pixel phones have always started at $649.
 With a budget phone said to be in tow, Google wouldn’t be alienating the money-conscious.
 The budget option somewhat frees up Google to produce a more high-end phone with a higher price – although we wish the price stays the same.